dummifiedme/TheNotebook/NotesVault/GVK Commettee - Recommendations.md

 ### GVK Committee Recommendations
-- District level body -- Zila Parishad -- PIVOTAL IMPORTANCE.
+- District level body -- Zila Parishad -- {PIVOTAL IMPORTANCE}.
-- Panchayati Raj institutions at district and lower levels -- assigned an important role w.r.t planning, implementation and monitoring of rural development programs.
+- Panchayati Raj institutions at district and lower levels -- assigned an important role w.r.t {planning, implementation and monitoring of rural development programs}.
 - Create post -> District Development Commissioner
 	- CEO of Zila Parishad
 	- in-charge of all the development departments at the district levels.